paritytech/polkadot-testnet-faucet/client/README.md

 ## Why?

-We don't have any easy to use Faucet, our two current options are to [access Matrix and contact a bot](https://wiki.polkadot.network/docs/learn-DOT#getting-tokens-on-the-rococo-testnet) or look for [faucet available inside the Ink! documentation](https://use.ink/faucet).
+The objective of this project is to simplify the use of the Faucet through a standalone webpage and open ability to share it via social networks & google search.

-The objective of this project is to provide an easy to use, straightforward and standalone faucet.
+Two current options are to [access Matrix and contact a bot](https://wiki.polkadot.network/docs/learn-DOT#getting-tokens-on-the-rococo-testnet) or [Ink! documentation](https://use.ink/faucet).

 ## Development